Composite Skills

 code-review/

-├── SKILL.md # Frontmatter (with dependencies) + composition instructions
+├── SKILL.md # Frontmatter (with dependencies) + routing table

 ├── references/ # Optional: composition guidance, domain context